Zywave/booster/src/_areas/design-system/components/tooltips2.md

 ![](/images/anatomy-–-2.png)

 1. **Container:** solid background color.
-Either Red 500 or Yellow 500 - depending on the severity of the alert
+Either Red 500 or Yellow 500 - depending on the severity of the alert.
+Banner spans full width.
 2. **Icon:** use the solid fill warning icon (fill #31313A), positioned 10px the left of the alert content
 3. **Action (optional):** A link to a call to action or next steps.
 Link is underlined and #31313A
-4. **Dismiss button (optional):** banner alerts are dismissible if the alert is notifying user of an issue, alerts are persistent if the user must take action on the alert.
+4. **Dismiss button (optional):** banner alerts are dismissible if the alert is notifying user of an issue, do not include the dismiss button if the user must take action on the alert

+   Max 50px high... ***does this expand on smaller screen sizes? what if message goes on 2 lines? include mocks***

 - - -